 In fact this conclusion is consistent with empirical research on the retail sector, which shows that a variety of formats, not just low SKU warehouse clubs, can implement high road labor strategies—but it isn’t just academic speculation.
 Any honest assessment of the operational problems at WMT stores will identify significant losses associated with a chronic underinvestment in labor—out of stock shelves, long lines at checkout, and chaotic backrooms are clearly hurting sales.

-Frontline associates—members of OUR Walmart—have been raising these concerns publicly for over 3 years (see our reports here and here), and we are heartened to see mainstream analysts echoing these concerns in recent months.
+Frontline associates—members of OUR Walmart—have been raising these concerns publicly for over 3 years (see our report here), and we are heartened to see mainstream analysts echoing these concerns in recent months.
 Earlier this year outgoing US CEO Bill Simon gave lip service to the need to add more labor to the store, and this morning his replacement Mr. Foran said the company had in fact added hours, but WMT associates have yet to report any noticeable change in staffing levels.
 But don’t just take the workers’ word for it.
 In June analysts at the highly respected Cleveland Research observed that any labor investments were “highly selective to almost non-existent,” and stated that this was the “biggest problem by far” the company faces in keeping its shelves stocked.